fac21/Week-8-MM-Quiz/README.md

 # Week-8-MM-Quiz
-- we have searched to get some idea and we have checked some APIs and we came across the quize idea .
-To fetch API with random question and for being intractive we decided to do let the user do the quize and if they get a certain score we will give bonus time to them .
+- We searched for some ideas for apps we could build quickly wuith limited experience with React.
+We checked some APIs and decided on making a quiz after finding a suitable site.
+To make the app more interactive, we discussed the possibility of implementing a feature whereby if the user achieved a certain score, they we will receive 'bonus' time to complete the quiz.
+To achieve this, we used React Hooks such as 'UseState' and 'UseEffect'.

 - We’ll be using Vite to handle bundling our app and providing a dev server.
 You can quickly scaffold a new app using their CLI:
 # Setup